 15) What are some of your favorite recipes using collagen peptides?

 There are so many recipes here on the blog using Vital Proteins.
-A few of my go-to’s are Chocolate Banana Collagen Snack Bars, Homemade Paleo Bread, One-Bowl Chocolate Zucchini Brownies, Cacao Nib Coconut Butter Fudge and Chocolate Peanut Butter Snack Bars.
+A few of my go-to’s are Chocolate Banana Collagen Snack Bars, Homemade Paleo Bread, One-Bowl Chocolate Zucchini Brownies, Bakery-style Blueberry Muffins and Chocolate Peanut Butter Snack Bars.

 BOOM baby!
 Now you guys have the scoop on all things collagen and I hope this is helpful in beginning your journey with collagen peptides!

-Thank you Vital Proteins for sponsoring this post.
+Thank you Vital Proteins for sponsoring this post and providing key info on collagen for my readers and myself.
 It means so much to me to work with brands I love and believe in!